bepyan/bepyan/README.md

 I am very **motivated🔥** to help people around me.
 I love interacting with users smoothly, making complex things simple and simple.

-I think developer friendly and reusable code is good, but the **purpose of the code🎯** is important.
+I think friendly and reusable code is good, but the **purpose of the code🎯** is important.
-Focusing technological approach to problem solving.
+I focus on the technological approach to problem-solving.
 I love [React](https://github.com/facebook/react), [Typescript](https://github.com/microsoft/TypeScript).

 <br>